 According to Dr. Nathan, MD, the perception of safety is hard-wired into our nervous system.
 The body will continue to operate as if under threat until the nervous system convinced that it is safe.
 No amount of rationalization will change it.
 As time goes on, “…the prolonged strain of a serious illness takes its toll on the autonomic nervous system, and it loses its ability to self-regulate.
 This can take the form of POTS (postural orthostatic tachycardia syndrome), palpitations, labile hypertension (blood pressure that without warning becomes very high or very low), or anxiety.”

-What can you do to improve your vagus nerve?
+What can I do to improve my vagus nerve?

 Besides a machine, the following are a few simple things may help strengthen the vagus nerve: